-Instead, the theorisation of the conducive context allows us to move beyond exceptionalism and to acknowledge that sexual harassment and misconduct and other forms of power-based abuse happen everywhere in society but there are factors that can make them more or less likely to happen.
+Instead, the theorisation of the conducive context allows us to move beyond exceptionalism and to acknowledge that sexual harassment and misconduct and other forms of power-based abuse happen everywhere in society, but that there are factors that can make them more or less likely to happen.
 The discussion in this chapter also opens up questions around how the informal networks required to access work in the creative industries might enable sexual misconduct, as well as formal structures of gendered power.
 However, while these factors may occur in distinctive ways in classical music higher education, they are also present in other sites where sexual abuse and misconduct have been documented, such as elite sports education or the entertainment industry.

 Finally, the extent to which neoliberal market reforms in higher music education in the UK context have played a role in creating a conducive context for sexual misconduct is contradictory and uneven.
-There is now more external challenge to the institutionalised authority of classical music, but this external challenge is pushing institutions towards greater accountability according to a narrow set of metrics which does not fundamentally challenge structures of power and exclusion.
+There is now more external challenge to the institutionalised authority of classical music, but this external challenge is pushing institutions towards greater accountability according to a narrow set of metrics, which does not fundamentally challenge structures of power and exclusion.
 Furthermore, the factors discussed above that create a conducive context in classical music were in place long prior to the introduction of market reforms into this space.
-Ironically, in the UK marketisation of higher education has led to an increase in state regulation and control, with less autonomy for higher education institutions (McCaig 2018).
+Ironically, in the UK, the marketisation of higher education has led to an increase in state regulation and control, with less autonomy for higher education institutions (McCaig 2018).
 Nevertheless, these reforms also compound and intensify ‘star’ systems of staff and students as documented by Perkins (2013) in the UK before the most recent round of legislation increasing marketisation.
 Classical music higher education was not, then, innocent before neoliberalism took hold, and it does not appear that neoliberal reforms have, as yet, fundamentally shifted the previous cultures of classical music higher education documented in the 1980s (Nettl 1988; Kingsbury 1988).
 In acting to address sexual misconduct in higher music education, it is therefore important to remain vigilant as to the influence of market reforms while also working to challenge cultures of institutionalised power and authority that have older and deeper roots.

 References